Who is Eligible for Zakat

 Sahih al-Bukhari 1395

-The Prophet (peace be upon him) instructed taking Zakat from the wealthy Muslims and distributing to the poor among them.
-This hadith clarifies the transfer is from rich to poor, establishing wealth level as key for who is eligible for Zakat.
+The Prophet (peace be upon him) instructed taking Zakat from wealthy Muslims and distributing it to the poor among them.
+This clarifies the transfer is from rich to poor within the Muslim community.

 Hadith